National Fire Protection Association 211

 Position appliance correctly

-Install and secure connector pipe
+Install and secure the connector pipe

 Phase 4: Final Connections and Testing

-Ensure system is secure and continuous
+Ensure the system is secure and continuous

 Install outside air if needed